 - Don't talk to several salespeople at the same time.
 Dealers may use this technique, overloading you with information, to confuse you into buying a car without making good car buying decisions.

 - Do your homework first before contacting a car dealership.
-Decide on the vehicle you want to buy and figure the dealer's true new car cost before making them an offer.
+Decide on the vehicle you want to buy and get quotes from the best car buying websites before making them an offer.

 - Don't visit a car dealership alone.
 Take a close friend or family member with you.
 Fast talking salespeople are very talented in manipulating you into buying something you don't want or worse yet, can't afford.